Slow Cooked Beef Stew with Red Wine, Carrots and Tomatoes

 - Check the recipe for additions that will add layers of flavor, including aromatics like onions, garlic and/or shallots, bacon, tomatoes, herbs, wine, and/or liquor.
 All of these add a desired umami or what’s known as the 5th category of taste along with sweet, salty, bitter, and sour!

-- Red wine and Cognac add an amazing depth of flavor along with a couple of strips of orange zest.
-These make for the Best Beef Stew Recipe in my repertoire!
+- PRO-Tip: Red wine and Cognac add an amazing depth of flavor along with a couple of strips of orange zest.
+These are keys to the Best Beef Stew Recipe in my repertoire!

 - Season along the way.
 Salting the beef before you brown it will go much further in flavor development than adding salt to the finished beef stew.